Henri Gavin, Ph.D., P.E., Associate Professor

 This project aims to answer important questions related to seismic protection of critical sub-systems: * What is the maximum level of seismic protection that rolling isolation systems can provide to fragile equipment for near-fault ground motions and far-fault motions? * What is the sensitivity of rolling equipment isolation systems to the large displacement demands of near-fault ground motions? * Can elastomeric or frictional damping effectively attenuate pay-load accelerations and isolator drift?[ Top ]

-This material is based upon work supported by the the Civilian Research and Development Foundation for the Independent States of the Former Soviet Union (CRDF) under Award No. MG1-2319-CH-02 and by the National Science Foundation under Grant No. NSF-CMMI-0704959 (NEES Research), and Grant No. NSF-CMS-0402490 (NEES Operations).
+This material is based upon work supported by the the Civilian Research and Development Foundation for the Independent States of the Former Soviet Union (CRDF) under Award No. MG1-2319-CH-02 and by the National Science Foundation under Grant No. NSF-CMMI-0704959 (NEES Research), Grant No. NSF-CMS-0402490 (NEES Operations). and Grant No. NSF-CMMI-1436015.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundatioon.
 The researchers acknowledge assistance from Dr. R. Fleischman and Dr. J. Restrepo in facilitating the payload testing aspects of this work.[ Top ]